Forming Technology 1 (Lecture)

 - Metallurgy

-- Theory of plasticity; material models and laws
+- Plasticity theory; material models and laws

 - Process modelling and FEM